adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 Since we can assume we know the structure of the Jacobian, we can assign the values in the resulting vector to the correct Jacobian entries.
-The full forward-mode SAD materialization of our toy Jacobian is shown in Figure X.
+The full forward-mode ASD materialization of our toy Jacobian is shown in Figure X.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">